coutableN/node-chat/README.md

 ## Intro

-nodeChat is a node.js package to deploy a mono-room chat server that includes :
+node-chat-js is a node.js package to deploy a mono-room chat server that includes :

 * Real time communication based on web sockets
 * Administration panel